-You can take advantage of the learning events and Workplace Support Services, including the ability to consult with specialists confidentially.
+You can take advantage of the learning events and call your Workplace Support Services team to consult with specialists confidentially.
 Your program also provides critical incident response services for traumatic events in the workplace.
 See page 9 for more information.